-For these reasons, and those set forth below, amici urge the Court to affirm the district court's order and hold that the challenged provision of the Executive Order is unlawful.
+For these reasons, and those set forth below, amici urge the Court to affirm and hold that the challenged provisions of the Executive Order are unlawful.

 ARGUMENT

 I. RELIGION-BASED RESTRICTIONS ON ENTRY TO THE UNITED STATES OFFEND RELIGIOUS FREEDOM AND EQUALITY